jenniferrkimm/figureSkating/README.txt

 ------------------------
 DEPENDENCIES
 ------------------------
-fFood.h, ffGame.h, fGym.h, fMap.h, Trivia.h, skaters.txt, rules.txt, generalSkating.txt, Food1.txt, Food2.txt, Food3.txt must be in the same directory as the cpp files in order to compile.
+The following must be in the same directory as the cpp files in order to compile: fFood.h, ffGame.h, fGym.h, fMap.h, Trivia.h, skaters.txt, rules.txt, generalSkating.txt, Food1.txt, Food2.txt, Food3.txt

 ------------------------
 ABOUT THIS PROJECT